-In midst of being confused, I started looking at what other bloggers were doing and I thought about doing the same thing.
-In trying to do what others were doing, I completely lost the desire I had for writing.
-I wasn’t focused on the type of writing I love: encouraging others to center their lives in Jesus.
+There are times throughout seasons in my life where I get to a place where I am confused and don’t know what direction I want to go.
+In midst of being confused, I started looking at what other others are doing and I think about doing the same thing.
+In trying to do what others are doing, I completely lost the desire and goals I have for myself.
+I become lost and unfocused.

-Once I realized I was in this phase I also came to the realization that each one of us has our own desires, wants, and loves.
+Once I realize that I am on this phase I came to the realization that each person has their own desires, wants, and loves.
 When we stop focusing on those things and let our eyes wander we become unmotivated, have thoughts of quitting, and possibly get lost for a while.

-So here I am admitting that for the last month I have thought “I don’t want to blog” to “I have all kinds of ideas” to “I am not good at doing this” to “I was overthinking everything”.
+So here I am admitting that I have had times where I have thought “I don’t want to blog” to “I have all kinds of ideas” to “I am not good at doing this” to “I was overthinking everything”.
 Instead, I needed to focus and do what I do best by writing and everything else will fall into place.

 If you find yourself in a place where you are questioning things like: